lkesteloot/unsong/unsong-1.md

 It didn’t fail to register that if no one had ever revealed the existence of this place before, that meant either that they were [i]very[/i] good with the Amnestic Name, or else no one had ever gotten out of here before.
 I tried to remember exactly how effective the Amnestic Name was and ironically came up blank.
 And what about the Confounding Name?
 I couldn’t remember.

 The facility wasn’t small, either.
 We walked through poorly-lit corridor after poorly-lit corridor.
 I tried to look for other prisoners, references to the location, even doors with signs on them, but all I spotted were a couple of locked rooms with the UNSONG seal on the front.
-An aleph superimposed on the United Nations globe, and around it, the name “United Nations Subcommittee On Names of God” and the motto “I TEGO ARCANA DEI”. [i]Begone, I hide the secrets of God[/i].
+An aleph superimposed on the United Nations globe, and around it, the name “United Nations Subcommittee On Names of God” and the motto “[sc]I tego arcana dei[/sc]”. [i]Begone, I hide the secrets of God[/i].
 There were deep kabbalistic depths in that phrase, but I didn’t have the energy to think about them, because [i]something was horribly wrong[/i].

 We came to a room.
 A conference room, it looked like.
 They motioned me to sit down.
 The sense that something was horribly wrong got stronger.
 The guards could feel it too.
 I could tell.